PFAS Lawsuits

 “One reason we do see PFAS water contamination commonly around sites that use AFFF is that AFFF has a lot of PFAS in it,” Scott Bartell, a health researcher at UC Irvine who has studied PFAS for nearly 20 years, told Drugwatch.
 “It was the key ingredient to make it effective for the kind of uses that type of firefighting foam has.”

-PFAS has also been found in firefighter gear.
+PFAS are also found in firefighter gear.

 - Airports or military bases where firefighting foam was used